-This is an important part of building and developing your personality.
+This is an important part if you’re keen to develop your personality.
 When people talk to you, they quickly notice that you “get it.”
 They see that you know what they’re talking about and that you understand it in its context.

 For example, someone comes from Poland and starts talking about her home country.
 Hopefully, you’re aware of what happened in Poland during WWII – you know about the wars that took place in that region.
 Hopefully you know about the fairly recent (early 90’s) economic development there.
 If that’s the case, that person would be much more likely to feel understood.
 And that makes you much more memorable than those who can’t point Poland in a map.

 But wait, don’t worry if you don’t know anything about Poland… it doesn’t mean that you don’t deserve to have friends from Poland! 🙂

 My point is that by being curious about the world, you get to have an interesting personality.
 It enriches your views.
 And because you’ll already be expressing yourself well (showing some edge), the good effect is compounded.